-Add something extra to an empty corner or wall with this hanging rope shelf.
+Add something extra to an empty corner or wall with this super easy hanging rope shelf.
 Avoid multiple holes in the wall by hanging this from the ceiling from 1 simple hook against the wall to display your favorite items.
 Perfect for renters or those that like to change up their decor often and get tired of putting holes in the wall!

 - drill or drill press

 - 5/8 inch drill bit

 - thick rope

 - 2 rectangular pieces of plywood cut to desired measurements

 Instructions to Build the Rustic Hanging Rope Shelf: